 At home in Canada, almost nobody drinks rose wine (mostly a mix of wines).
 Our local Abruzzo rose wine that night might remove the stigma of rose wine.
 And change our mind forever.
 We left totally satiated and pleased.

 We Loved Our Visit To Pescara By The Sea

 The weather remained great early in October for our week in Pescara, with blue skies matched only by the blue aqua water.
 On the one partial rain day we lazed and tried to get caught up on writing and pics.
 We ate local specialties in every stop we made with the occasional picnic when we could not handle another long restaurant meal.
 Eating local, we found a great pizzeria (Pizzeria Caracciolo) and made ourselves at home on several nights.
 This was certainly one of the best pizzas we ate while in Italy.
 When David tried to video the owner, David was asked to not post the video (we suspected to protect the secrets of this great pizza!).

 While Pescara is not a typical tourist spot, we found it a great base from which to explore the Abruzzo region and beyond.
 Even though we got funny looks at many of the places we headed into, we were welcomed and managed to get by with locals that spoke no English (and us with only a “pico” of Italian).
 Having a car helped us to see a broader range of sites but it did mean long days and a bit of stress from driving some hairy mountain switchback roads.
 We would certainly head back this way and enjoy being local!

-Our next stop would be Lecce in the Puglia region.
+Our next stop after Pescara by the sea was Lecce in the Puglia region.